-4.12.1 The jacking machinery shall be tested in accordance with a PRS approved test programme.

-4.12.2 Within the scope of jacking machinery tests performed onboard the unit, position of the pinion wheel and the rack shall be inspected.

-4.12.3 Motion tests of the jacking machinery of the platform under construction or conversion shall be carried out at the maximum design loads acting at platform jacking and lowering.
+- 4.12.1 The jacking machinery shall be tested in accordance with a PRS approved test programme. - 4.12.2 Within the scope of jacking machinery tests performed onboard the unit, position of the pinion wheel and the rack shall be inspected, both along the rack longitudinal axis and for the tooth clearance. - 4.12.3 Motion tests of the jacking machinery of the platform under construction or conversion shall be carried out at the maximum design loads acting at platform jacking and lowering.
 As a minimum, testing shall cover one working cycle of the system at jacking or lowering.